Protective Orders

 In certain instances, this burden may be easy to establish – especially if physical evidence of an assault exists.
 More difficult to establish are cases where the alleged abuser threatened imminent harm.
 Such cases are determined by which party’s testimony is more credible.

-If the Court finds that domestic abuse has occurred, an Order for Protection is issued, valid for up to a year and occasionally longer.
-These Orders may provide economic relief as well as custody to victims along with other conditions applicable to the abuser.
+If the court finds that domestic abuse has occurred, an Order for Protection is issued, valid for up to a year and occasionally longer.
+These orders may provide economic relief as well as custody to victims along with other conditions applicable to the abuser.

 Individuals who violate protective orders may be immediately arrested and jailed.
 Certain violations can result in a felony conviction, imprisonment of up to five years, a fine of up to $10,000, and loss of gun rights while the order is in force.